ProfessorManhattan/packer-ubuntu-desktop/README.md

 * VirtualBox
 * VMWare

 The configuration file by default includes a Packer post-processor that automatically uploads the image to [VagrantUp](https://vagrantup.com).
 This compiled box is uploaded to the [ProfessorManhattan/Base-Ubuntu-Desktop](https://app.vagrantup.com/Megabyte/boxes/Ubuntu-Desktop) repository on VagrantUp.
+In order to use this feature, you need to set the `VAGRANT_CLOUD_TOKEN` environment variable to your VagrantUp API key.

 The operating system is the **desktop version of Ubuntu** so you get a full GUI.
 The username and password are both *vagrant*.